-- 1. The slingshot program must be supervised a BSA BB-gun range master or an NRA rifle instructor. - a.
+- 1. The slingshot program must be supervised a BSA BB rangemaster or an NRA rifle instructor. - a.
 The adult-to-participant ratio when on the range working with slingshots is one adult to every one Cub Scout participant (1:1 adult-to-participant ratio) and one adult to four for every Scouts BSA and older participant.
-Note these adults need not be BB gun range masters for adult to participant ratio requirements. - Throwing Sports requirements: All other throwing sports programs such as tomahawks and throwing knives must be operated in accordance with the Guide to Safe Scouting and BSA Shooting Sports Manual, No. 430-938.
+Note these adults need not be BB rangemasters for adult to participant ratio requirements. - 2.
+Throwing Sports requirements: All other throwing sports programs such as tomahawks and throwing knives must be operated in accordance with the Guide to Safe Scouting and BSA Shooting Sports Manual, No. 430-938.